Habenaliy/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la . .. /boot to list files current workin directry, parent working directory ,and boot file /tmp/iamafile to display the filetype of iamafile ln -s bin/ls __ls__ to create a symbolic link in the provided directory
+ls -la . .. /boot to list files current workin directry, parent working directory ,and boot file /tmp/iamafile to display the filetype of iamafile ln -s bin/ls __ls__ to create a symbolic link in the provided directory cp -rua *.html ../ to copy only html files from working directory to the parent directory tha do not exist in the parent directory